BastienLBCH/poc-messaging-commands/README.md

 ### Building and deploying

 > [!IMPORTANT]
-> This repo is only one "service" of the whole project and requires :
+> This repo is only one "service" of the whole project, if you want to really test it you need :
 > - [The query part](https://github.com/BastienLBCH/poc-messaging-service-queries)
 > - Kafka
 > - Keycloak
+>
 > To be configured and runnning

 You can easily deploy this service using docker using these commands in the project root directory: